justinmahar/netlify-domain-redirector/README.md

 [https://netlify-redirector-demo.netlify.app/justinmahar/netlify-redirector](https://netlify-redirector-demo.netlify.app/justinmahar/netlify-redirector)

-If the redirect is successful, the path is preserved and you will redirected to the Netlify Redirector project repo. 👍 Try changing the path to your own GitHub if you'd like.
+If the redirect is successful, the path is preserved and you will be redirected to the Netlify Redirector project repo. 👍

+Try changing the path to your own GitHub if you'd like to try it out.

 ## Setup